opendatasoft/ods-documentation/source/publishing_data/05_processing_data/adding_processors_to_a_dataset.rst

 Geographical processors are divided into 4 categories, according to what is tried to being achieved:

 - **Geocoders**: to convert a human readable address into a geo point.
-There are 10 geocoders.
 - **GeoJoin processor**: to retrieve geoshapes from normalized codes for country specific administrative divisions.
 The GeoJoin processor supports several countries, each of which features several indexing codes like postcode, state or region identifier, etc.
 - **Retrieve Administrative Divisions processor**: to retrieve the name, code and geoshape of country specific administrative divisions enclosing a geopoint.
 - **Converters & Functions**: to simplify, convert or normalize geographical data, or run computations based on them.
-There are 7 processors in this category.

 Geocoders
 ~~~~~~~~~